mcandre/elements-of-commit-style/elementary_rules_and_usage.md

 A commit is like a book, timeless.
 As long as The Hobbit is in a library, the ring is always being picked up by Bilbo.
 As long as a commit is in a log, the semicolon is always being appended to the Java statement.
 Commits should be written in present tense, or command form in English.

-Bad:
+Good:

-> fixed syntax, added semicolons to statements
+> fixing syntax, adding semicolons to statements

 Better: